ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Experiments

 We first evaluate the effectiveness of ChartAttack in degrading chart question-answering performance of MLLMs under two settings: in-domain and cross-domain.
 Figure \ref{fig:victim_performance_accuracy} reports average accuracy, with the top panel showing results for correct and misleading charts for the 11 evaluated models, ordered by parameter size, and the bottom panel aggregating the same metrics by misleader; Figure \ref{fig:victim_performance_deception_rate} reports average conditional deception rates for misleading charts, with the top panel showing results for the 11 models, ordered by parameter size, and the bottom panel aggregating results by misleader.
 These results reveal the following findings.

-\paragraph{In-domain findings.} All models perform worse on misleading charts compared to correct charts, with drops ranging from 4.9 to 37.5 pp and an average drop of 19.7 pp. Lower-accuracy models experience smaller decreases (5–9 pp), whereas higher-performing models show larger drops (23–38 pp).
-Conditional deception rates indicate that these drops primarily result from originally correct answers being shifted to attacker-generated misleading answers (average 11.1\%), while originally incorrect answers are largely unaffected (average 2.1\%).
-The impact varies across model sizes and families: LLaVa 1.6 models drop from 4.9 pp (7B) to 9.2 pp (34B), showing only a modest increase despite nearly a five-fold size difference, whereas Intern VL-3.5 models range from 15.6 pp (1B) to 37.5 pp (8B) and 25.4 pp (38B), suggesting that vulnerability does not scale monotonically with model size.
-Comparisons of similar-size models also reveal variability: InternVL-3.5 14B (26.1 pp) and Ovis 2.5 9B (24.4 pp) exhibit comparable drops.
-These patterns suggest that factors beyond size influence susceptibility to misleading charts.
+\paragraph{In-domain findings.} All models perform worse on misleading charts than on correct charts, with accuracy drops ranging from 4.4 to 26.6 pp (17.2 pp on average).
+The degradation increases with model capability.
+Lower-performing models such as LLaVA-1.6 variants (28–44\% accuracy on correct charts) show small declines of 4–10 pp. Mid-range models, including Claude-4.6, GPT-4o, Gemini-2.5, Qwen3-VL, and smaller InternVL variants (52–77\%), drop by 12–21 pp. Higher-performing models such as InternVL-3.5 (14B/38B) and Ovis-2.5 (2B/9B) achieve 80–86\% accuracy but exhibit larger declines of 22–27 pp. Conditional deception rates show that most errors arise when correct answers shift to attacker-generated misleading answers (11.2\% on average), whereas originally incorrect answers rarely change (1.7\%).
+The impact varies across model families.
+LLaVA-1.6 drops increase modestly from 4.9 pp (7B) to 9.8 pp (34B) despite the size difference.
+InternVL-3.5 shows stronger scaling effects, with drops rising from 15.8 pp (1B) to 21.3 pp (8B) and 26.6 pp (38B), though not strictly monotonically.
+For example, InternVL-3.5 14B (24.4 pp) drops more than InternVL-3.5 26B (22.8 pp).
+Cross-family comparisons reveal similar vulnerabilities across architectures, such as InternVL-3.5 14B (24.4 pp) and Ovis-2.5 9B (23.3 pp).
+Other strong multimodal models including GPT-4o, Gemini-2.5, Claude-4.6, and Qwen3-VL show substantial but intermediate drops.

-At the misleader level, techniques that substantially alter visual perception, such as Inappropriate use of stacked, 3D, and Inappropriate use of log scale, are associated with the largest reductions in accuracy on misleading charts, reaching 26.4\%, 32.7\%, and 43.2\%, respectively.
-These correspond to performance drops of 40.2 pp, 32.6 pp, and 27.0 pp, as well as higher deception rates on originally correct answers (20.1\%, 11.3\%, and 7.2\%).
-Misrepresentation, Inverted axis, and Inappropriate use of line produce moderate drops of 19.7-15 pp and deception rates of 10.8-8.1\%.
-In contrast, Ineffective color scheme has minimal effect, with no accuracy drop and a 0.5\% deception rate.
-The dual axis technique causes only a small overall performance drop (2.2 pp), but in the few cases where it is applied effectively, it can still generate the misleading answers produced by ChartAttack, with a notable deception rate of 10.3\%.

-\paragraph{Cross-domain findings.} Consistent with results from in-domain experiments, all models achieve lower accuracy on misleading charts compared to correct charts, with decreases ranging from 5.1 to 19.6 pp, resulting in an average drop of 14.9 pp. Stronger models are more affected: InternVL-3.5 38B decreases by 18.3 pp, Ovis-2.5 9B by 14 pp, and InternVL-3.5 14B by 18.6 pp. Conditional deception rates remain low across all models (average 3.3\% for originally correct answers, 1.3\% for originally incorrect answers), indicating that attacker-generated misleading answers rarely convert originally correct predictions in cross-domain settings.